Consumer medicine information

 Skyrizi induction dose is intended for use under the guidance and supervision of a healthcare professional.

-The recommended dose is 600 mg administered by I.V. infusion at Week 0, Week 4 and Week 8 (induction), followed by 360 mg administered by subcutaneous (S.C.) injection at Week 12 and every 8 weeks thereafter (maintenance).
+The recommended induction dose is 600 mg administered by I.V. infusion at Week 0, Week 4 and Week 8, followed by a maintenance dose of 360 mg administered by S.C injection at Week 12 and every 8 weeks thereafter.

 Ulcerative colitis.